 Associates as Theft Deterrents

 So what does all of this have to do with loss prevention?
-Well, strong customer service is one of our most effective tools and most proactive means to control theft and other losses on the retail selling floor.
+It turns out that strong customer service is one of our most effective tools and most proactive means to control theft and other losses on the retail selling floor.

 Smiling sends many important messages.
 A smile is a sign of confidence and control.
 A smile is friendly and non-confrontational.
 A smile can help you to manage your emotions and your demeanor in potentially difficult situations.
 Many unpleasant situations can be avoided by using a smile when we greet and speak with our customers.